mario6385/Among-us-4/README.md

 ![2 보안관](https://user-images.githubusercontent.com/93028495/141616054-01666be2-e302-43cb-8763-6d7c8f1ee954.png)

 ### **Team: Crewmate(killing)**
 The Sheriff is a Crewmate who can kill the Impostors.
-However, if they kill a Crewmate or a Neutral player they can't kill, they instead die themselves.
+However, if they kill a Crewmate or a Neutral player who they can't kill, they together die.

 ### Game Options
 | Name | Description | Range | Default |